anthonykasza/crypto-terms/README.md

 re-mining attack - re-mine from a previous block to cause a reorg and force the acceptance of your "longer", more work, subchain. this can be worth the effort if a block contains a transaction with a huge fee. this is called fee sniping.

+Replay attack - an exploit that can occur when two forked crypto-currencies allow transactions to be valid across both chains.

 long range attack - where a chain could be reorg'd by a node with a large amount of mining power or stake

 Submit a subtle bug to the open source project